Getting Started With A Low Histamine Diet

 Keep in mind that trigger foods will be different for every individual.
 The best approach to determining if a food is worsening your symptoms is through an elimination diet.
 For each food listed, remove them all for thirty days, and then add each back one at a time, leaving several days between reintroductions to help attribute symptoms to the correct food.

 - Alcohol and fermented beverages (especially wine and kombucha)

-- Citrus, most berries (including bananas and avocado), and dried fruit
+- Citrus, bananas, avocado, and dried fruit

 - Fermented foods (kimchi, sauerkraut, yogurt, kefir, etc.)